TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/TheDetails/Usages/Index.rst

   - **HTML templates:** Configure TYPO3 to facilitate external HTML- templates with markers and subparts.
 Popular and familiar for most people.
-Please see the tutorial "Modern Template Building, Part 1".
+Please see the ":ref:`Templating Tutorial
+    <t3templating:start>`".

   - **Fluid templates:** Configure TYPO3 to use extbase and fluid (available as system extensions since TYPO3 4.3) for templating.
 This